AhmedSalih3d/PostSPH.jl/README.md

 Version 0.0 has been developed by;

 * Ahmed Salih (AhmedSalih3d) - Idea instigator, user of DualSPHysics for about a year, primary maintainer  of code now
-* Saif Salih (Sayfsal) - Developer of initial custom .vtk reader
+* Saif Salih (sayfsal) - Developer of initial custom .vtk reader